Moult/practical-abhidhamma-course/README.md

 The Dhamma (and the Abhidhamma) is _not_ meant for abstract theorizing; the Dhamma (and the Abhidhamma) is meant for practical application.
 I hope you approach this course not only to learn new facts, but also to consider how you can improve yourself spiritually.

+# LaTeX

+This document is written in LaTeX.
+You can compile it with `lualatex` by doing:

+`lualatex -synctex=1 -interaction=nonstopmode Master.tex`

 ## License

 This is under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
 For more details please view the `LICENSE.md` file.